Chart Color Schemes

 Loxton Surrounds has a typical household mix, with a higher-than-average median household size

-Family households constitute 71.8% of all households, including 26.4% couples with children, 38.5% couples without children, and 5.8% single parent families.
-Non-family households comprise the remaining 28.2%, with lone person households at 25.5% and group households making up 2.7% of the total.
-The median household size is 2.4 people, larger than the Rest of SA average of 2.3.
+Family households constitute 71.8% of all households, consisting of 26.4% couples with children, 38.5% couples without children, and 5.8% single parent families.
+Non-family households comprise the remaining 28.2%, with lone person households at 25.5% and group households making up 2.7%.
+The median household size is 2.4 people, which is larger than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households